History & Systems of Psychology

 Gestalt Psychology

-Begun in Germany in early 20th century, came to U.S. largely because of Nazi persecution
+Begun in Germany in early 20th century, came to U.S. largely because of Nazi

 Rebellion against Wundt’s elementism - “Gestalt” = whole